 "One study of children showed that fifteen months of intense music training induced structural changes in the primary auditory and primary motor areas.
 These structural changes were associated with improved auditory and motor skills, respectively.
 Other studies show children who are musically trained, compared with non-trained children, have a better vocabulary in their native language and a greater reading ability.
 Pre-sumably [sic], they would be better at learning other languages."

 However, an active brain still requires the right nutrients to function at its very best.
-Total Balance and our Neuro-Natural range contain bio-active ingredients specially formulated to help fuel your brain and nervous system.
+Total Balance contains bio-active ingredients specially formulated to help fuel your brain and nervous system.